PaystackHQ/paystack-android/README.md

 ### 3. createToken
-Creating a token with the PaystackSdk is quite straightforward.
+Creating a single-use token with the PaystackSdk is quite straightforward.

     //build a card
     Card card = new Card.Builder(cardNumber, expiryMonth, expiryYear, cvc).build();